Skip to main content

 Additionally, the municipal census for the whole country is received from the Spanish Statistical Office; and from the State Controller's Office, the information of the National Subsidies Database is received.

-During 2018, the Tax Agency provided the Autonomous Communities of the common regime with more than 40 million records related to Taxes on Wealth, Economic Activities and Certain Means of Transport (registration), as well as the variations produced in that period in the Census. only taxpayers.
-For their part, the Autonomous Communities provided more than 5 million records of the Inheritance and Donation Tax, the Tax on Asset Transfers and Documented Legal Acts, of Taxes transferred on Gaming and files of verified values.
+In 2018, the Tax Agency provided the Autonomous Communities of the common regime with more than 40 million records relating to the Taxes on Assets, Economic Activities and Certain Means of Transport (registration), as well as the variations produced in that period in the Single Census of taxpayers.
+For their part, the Autonomous Communities provided more than 5 million records of the Tax on Inheritances and Donations, the Tax on Patrimonial Transfers and Documented Legal Acts, Taxes transferred to Gambling and files of verified values.

-In addition, the Tax Agency provided the four Provincial Treasurys with more than 202 million records in 2018 and received more than 133 million from them.
+In addition, the Tax Agency supplied the four Regional Treasuries with more than 202 million records in 2018 and received more than 133 million from them.
 In both cases, the information exchanged refers to the informative tax returns and other types of information (urban census, capital transfers, etc.) presented in their respective areas of competence.

 Similarly, the Agency continued to promote the adhesion of Local Entities to the four Collaboration Agreements signed between the Agency and the Spanish Federation of Municipalities and Provinces.
-Thus, as of December 31, 2018, 1,707 local entities were adhered to the information provision agreement, 1,084 to the tax information exchange and collaboration in collection management agreement, 90 to the executive collection agreement and 189 to the telematic presentation agreement. .
-The accessions to these agreements during 2018 have been the following: 38 Local Entities to the supply agreement, 43 to the information exchange agreement, 14 to the executive collection agreement and 2 to the telematic presentation agreement.
+Thus, as of December 31, 2018, 1,707 local entities were signed up to the Agreement on the supply of information, 1,084 to the Agreement on the exchange of tax information and collaboration in collection management, 90 to the Executive Collection Agreement and 189 to the Electronic Filing Agreement.
+The following countries have joined these agreements in 2018: 38 Local Entities to the Supply Agreement, 43 to the Information Exchange Agreement, 14 to the Executive Collection Agreement and 2 to the Telematic Submission Agreement.

 With regard to notable details on other collaboration formulas included in some of these agreements, the Tax Agency, in addition to facilitating the collection management of other public creditors, such as the General Social Security Treasury, the Autonomous Communities and Local Entities, through the supply of wealth information for seizures, also proceeds to the embargo of tax refunds to taxpayers who have debts in the enforcement period with the said Administrations.
-In this framework, in the 2018 financial year, refunds managed at the Tax Agency for an amount of 185.8 million euros have been seized and transferred to the coffers of the Administrations mentioned above.
+In this context, in 2018, refunds processed by the Tax Agency amounting to 185.8 million euros were seized and transferred to the coffers of the aforementioned Administrations.

 This information is detailed in the data developed in Chart No. 46.
 Provision of information.
 Public Administrations New window .

-Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offenses (SEPBLAC)
+Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC)

-The Tax Agency and the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offenses (SEPBLAC) signed an Agreement in 2006 in which, apart from establishing the carrying out of reciprocal exchanges of information, the presence of personnel is determined. of the Tax Agency in the SEPBLAC in order to carry out analysis tasks of the information received in that organization that could have tax and customs significance.
+In 2006, the Tax Agency and the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC) signed an agreement which, in addition to establishing the carrying out of reciprocal exchanges of information, determines the presence of Tax Agency staff in SEPBLAC in order to analyse the information received by that body that could have tax and customs implications.

-The exchanges carried out under the Convention allow the Tax Agency to obtain more information that facilitates the application of the tax system, and SEPBLAC to analyze operations in which there are indications that they may be related to money laundering or the financing of terrorism.
+The exchanges carried out under the Convention allow the Tax Agency to obtain more information to facilitate the application of the tax system, and SEPBLAC to analyse operations in which there are indications that they may be related to money laundering or the financing of terrorism.

-During 2018, in the National Fraud Investigation Office (ONIF) and in the Deputy Directorate of Customs Surveillance, 1,327 reports and responses to requests for information have been received from SEPBLAC, while 3 responses have been sent to requests for information. of SEPBLAC.
+During 2018, the National Fraud Investigation Office (ONIF) and the Deputy Directorate of Customs Surveillance received 1,327 reports and responses to requests for information from SEPBLAC, while 3 responses to requests for information from SEPBLAC were sent.